prjunnamed/prjcombine/docs/xc9500/jtag.rst

 The IDCODE for XC9500* devices can be determined as follows:

 - bits 0-11: vendor code, ``0x093``
-- bits 12-19: number of FBs in the device
+- bits 12-19: number of FBs in the device encoded as BCD
 - bits 20-27: device kind

   - ``0x95``: XC9500